By KBB.com Editors

 Spacious is certainly the word that comes to mind when thinking about the Venza's interior.
 With only two rows of seating, Toyota was able to offer an impressive 70.1 cubic feet of cargo space in the rear.
 Up front, a sliding center console makes storing things a breeze; simply move the sliding cupholders back, and access to a large storage space that can accommodate a purse or several portable electronics opens up.
 An auxiliary input jack also lives in this space, and the cord for it can be snaked up to feed into an mp3/phone holder right on the center stack for easy access.Exterior

-The 2009 Toyota Venza is offered in one well-equipped trim.
-Inside, standard equipment worth mentioning includes audio, climate and cruise controls on the steering wheel, a 3.5-inch multi-function display, dual zone automatic climate control, a sliding center console with mp3 holder, tonneau cover, auxiliary input jack, and six-disc in-dash CD changer with integrated satellite radio and six speakers.
+The 2010 Toyota Venza is offered in one well-equipped trim.
+Inside, standard equipment worth mentioning includes audio, climate and cruise controls on the steering wheel, a 3.5-inch multi-function display, dual zone automatic climate control, iPod connectivity, tonneau cover, Bluetooth, auxiliary input jack, and six-disc in-dash CD changer with integrated satellite radio and six speakers.
 Outside, integrated fog lights, a chrome exhaust, color-keyed spoiler and 19-inch (20-inch on the V6) wheels can be seen.
 To keep all occupants safe and sound, seven airbags, stability/traction control and anti-lock brakes are standard fare.

 The Venza's numerous options are available regardless of engine choice or drive configuration.
 While most are packaged together, the most noteworthy include leather seating surfaces, push button start, backup camera, HID headlamps with Automatic High Beams and a power hatch.
 Those who like to feel the sun on their shoulders can opt for the panoramic moonroof, while those who enjoy listening to music may enjoy the JBL Synthesis surround sound system with six-disc in-dash CD changer, Bluetooth streaming audio capability, satellite radio and 13 speakers.
 This system is also available with a voice-activated touch-screen DVD nav system, although only with a four-disc CD changer.